emmavoelker/final_project_EmmaVoelker/README.md

 ### Working Copy of Datasets
 ### First Sketches
 ### Method and Mediums
 I plan to complete my final project in Shorthand, as discussed in class.
-I have never used the platform before, and one of my personal goals for the class
+I have never used the platform before, and one of my personal goals for this course was to learn and engage with new software and forms of displaying data visuals.
+I plan to create a project that you can scroll through and that tells a story in a comprehensive but detailed way.